• Skip to main content

 I like to start by hydrating the dough first before kneading it.
 First mix together all the dry ingredients.
 In a large bowl of your stand mixer add in the flour, sugar, salt and yeast.
 Mix well.

 Mix with the dough hook until you get a shaggy looking dough.
 Don't mix it too much at this point.
-Just leave it to rest for 10 minutes so that the water can hydrate the flour.
+Just leave it to rest for 10 minutes so that the water and milk can hydrate the flour.

 After 10 minutes put the bowl in the stand mixer with the dough hook attached and kneed / mix for 5 minutes until you get a nice soft dough.